carole-arbogast/react-assignment-digia/README.md

 ## Running tests

 The application is tested with Cypress.
-To run the tests, you first need need to start the server:
+To run the tests, you first need to start the server:

 ### `BROWSER=none yarn start` or `BROWSER=none npm start`